foundry-vtt-community/wiki.js/development/api/sockets.md

 ![Up to date as of v13](https://img.shields.io/static/v1?label=FoundryVTT&message=v13&color=informational)

 Sockets provide a way for different clients connected to the same server to communicate with each other.
-This page covers both directly using `game.socket` as well as interacting via registering queries.
+This page covers both directly using `game.socket` as well as the v13 feature of interacting via registering queries.

 *Official Documentation*